XiaolinCao/506GroupProject/README.md

 # 506GroupProject
-## Group 11
+Group 11 <br />
-## Question: In terms of demographic features, alcohol use and dietary habits, what features are most associated with the prevalence of diabetes?
+Question: In terms of demographic features, alcohol use and dietary habits, what features are most associated with the prevalence of diabetes? <br />